Functional calculus on weighted Sobolev spaces for the Laplacian on rough domains: Weighted Sobolev spaces and trace characterisations

-\end{definition} Note that the above spaces are well defined by Proposition \ref{prop:isomorphisms} and since the traces are considered on $\RRdh$.
-Moreover, by Lemma \ref{lem:localization_weighted_blow-up}, the definitions of the above spaces are consistent in the sense that viewing $\OO$ as either a special $\Cc^{\ell,\lambda}$-domain or a special $\Cc^1$-domain yields the same space.\\
+\end{definition} The above spaces are well defined by Proposition \ref{prop:isomorphisms}.
+Furthermore, by Lemmas \ref{lem:localization_weighted_blow-up} and \ref{lem:loc_normal}, the definitions of the above spaces are consistent in the sense that viewing $\OO$ as either a special $\Cc^{\ell,\lambda}$-domain or a special $\Cc^1$-domain yields the same space.
+Moreover, the condition $\Tr(\d_1(\Psi_*f))=0$ correctly models the Neumann boundary condition, since $\Psi$ leaves the direction of the normal vector invariant, see Lemma \ref{lem:loc_normal}\ref{it:lem:loc_normal4}.
+Finally, we note that the spaces $W^{k,p}_0$ and $W^{k,p}_\Dir$ could also be defined using $\Psi_*$ instead of $\Phi_*$, yielding an equivalent definition by Proposition \ref{prop:tracechar_dom} below. \\